SCLC Logo

 Location: Fusaro Hall

-Join the action as College Teams from across California compete in traditional logging sports events including chopping, whip-sawing, ax throwing, and choker-setting among others.
+Join the action as College Teams from across California compete in traditional logging sports events including chopping, whip-sawing, ax throwing, and choker-setting, among other events.
 Stihl chain saws and safety gear provided by Al’s Saw Shop.

 Thursday Evening Events

-4:00 p.m.-5:30 pm -Cal Poly San Luis Obispo Forestry and Natural Resources Alumni Mixer
+4:00 p.m.to 5:30 p.m. - Cal Poly San Luis Obispo Forestry and Natural Resources Alumni Mixer

 Location: Fall River Brewery 4001 Eastside Road, Redding, CA 96001.